QuantumNovice/ModifiedCamClay/Readme.md

 We are a small group working from University of Engineering & Technology, Peshawar.
 Feel free to reach out to us at our slack, discord, gitub or email.

 ## Acknowledgments
 We are grateful to Dr Muhammad Safdar for providing us with this oppurtunity.
-Their youtube channel
+His youtube channel
 ![ Dr. Muhammad Safdar Geotech.
 Engg.
 Youtube](https://www.youtube.com/channel/UC4UrfT1hfgRcIU04SAeEnsg)

 # Social